 Setting up Bubblin Superbooks

-I am glad that we are documenting these thoughts as we go about building Bubblin Superbooks.
+I am glad that we are documenting these thoughts as we go about building Bubblin Superbooks from scratch.
 Sonica and I have decided to register a PBC type of Delaware Corp with the following statement of purpose:

 …to produce universally accessible books for consumers on the web by designing, developing and distributing book making software tools that deepen the effectiveness of the Internet and books together as a single unified resource.

-Super thankful to the folks at Clerky for helping us on setting up a PBC.
-A hearty thanks to Greg Newby of Gutenberg and Varun Singh of 8x8 for helping me on these designs of entity formation early.
+Super thankful to the folks at Clerky for helping us on the topic of PBC.
+A hearty thanks to Greg Newby of Gutenberg and Varun Singh of 8x8 for helping me understand the provisions of entity formation easily.

-I am hopeful that Bubblin will grow up into a company that does good for the humanity.
-The journey has only begun, but the track is set with this record in public domain.
+I am hopeful that Bubblin will not only start with a noble goal but it will also grow up to become a company that does good for the humanity.